epheo/shaddock-openstack/region1/shaddock/mysql/README.md

-Base docker image to run a MySQL database server (based on tutum/mysql)
+Base docker image to run a MySQL database server